CaucherWang/CaucherWang.github.io/_pages/about.md

 Before that, I got my bachelor’s degree in computer science from Fudan University in 2021.

 I have published papers in top conferences and journals of database and data mining, including SIGMOD, VLDB, VLDB Journal and TKDE.
 I also serve as the reviewer of peer-reviewed journals including TKDE.
-I'm hornoed to be invited to publish a survey paper in the prestigious IEEE Data Engineering Bulletin, special issue on [High-Dimensional Similarity Search: from Time Series Management Systems to Vector Databases](http://sites.computer.org/debull/A23sept/issue1.htm).

 My research interest lies in the management and analyses of high-dimensional data, including: